azazil52/Interview_Example_Code/README.md

 -   Postman was used to send the JSON requests but any program that can send a json request through post will work

 Question 2
--   Question 2 was completed using angular and can be run by the command <ng serve> while in the root of the questiontwo folder
+-   Question 2 was completed using angular and can be run by the command <ng serve> while in the folder titled "Working" of the questiontwo folder